publiclab/Leaflet.DistortableImage/README.md

 $ npm run dev
 ```

-2. Once you finish, build all files from `/src/` into the `/dist/` folder:
+2. Once you finish, commit your changes and a pre-commit hook will build all files from `/src/` into the `/dist/` folder:

 ```Bash
 $ npm run build